ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/maternal_bmi_hgb/index.rst

 +++++++++++++++++++

 - We should continue to meet validation criteria for the :ref:`hemoglobin exposure model <2019_hemoglobin_model>`
-- Low BMI exposure during pregnancy stratified by hemoglobin thresholds should validate to the input data above
+- Low BMI exposure during pregnancy stratified by hemoglobin thresholds should validate to the input data above *for all simulated scenarios* (exposure should not vary with intervention coverage).

 References
 -----------